 There are various things that can cause your gears to wear out prematurely, but several of them have the same thing in common: gear oil.

-If you've got old gear oil in your planetary hub, that can create a thick sludge that makes matters worse.
+If you've got old gear oil in your planetary hub, that can create a thick sludge that worsens matters.
 Key additives that make gear oil well adapted to the high pressure, high force environment of a planetary gear system.
 A thick sludge forms, some components may end up coated in a disgusting film, and all that results in more damage.

-Pitting is a also major problem for gears, and it forms as a result of cycle contact stress.
+Pitting is also a major problem for gears, and it forms due to cycle contact stress.
 Cyclic contact stress can best be described as forces acting on the surface of the gears that vary over time.
-If pitting is present, it can usually be spotted on the bottom portion of the gear tooth (i.e. between the tooth root and pitch line) where meshed teeth slide against each other.
+If pitting is present, it can usually be spotted on the bottom portion of the gear tooth (i.e., between the tooth root and pitch line), where meshed teeth slide against each other.